mreyers/academic-kickstart/content/home/accomplishments.md

   certificate_url = "https://operations.nfl.com/the-game/big-data-bowl/"
   date_start = "February 2019"
   date_end = ""
-  description = "Analyzed tracking data for the inaugural NFL Big Data Bowl.
+  description = """Analyzed tracking data for the inaugural NFL Big Data Bowl.
 Done in partnership with Dani Chu, Lucas Wu, and James Thomson.
-More details on work will eventually show up in the Projects section of this website."
+More details on work will eventually show up in the Projects section of this website."""

 +++